Plenti: Mergers and acquisitions of affected partners

 Upon the announcement that rival drugstore chain Walgreens would purchase some Rite Aid stores, Walgreens said there would be no immediate changes to Rite Aid's loyalty program Wellness+.
-Walgreens' rewards program never was integrated into Plenti.
+Walgreens' rewards program was never integrated into Plenti.

 Following AT&T's finalization of its purchase of DirecTV two months after the launch of Plenti, DirecTV became a Plenti partner through its ownership by AT&T, but only through the bundling of DirecTV and AT&T's existing services; DirecTV as a standalone service wasn't a Plenti partner.

 On November 1, 2017, AT&T discontinued its Plenti partnership.